Joint Base Pearl Harbor-Hickam

 If you are a Navy or Air Force service member stationed at Joint Base Pearl Harbor-Hickam and you’re facing any type of adverse UCMJ action, the rest of your life may be dependent on whether you want to roll over, or are willing to fight back.
 If you want to fight back, contact Noel Tipon TODAY to learn how we would investigate, prepare, and fight your case.

-Noel Tipon has a long history of fighting and winning for military service members in Hawaii.
+Noel Tipon, a military defense lawyer, has a long history of fighting and winning for military service members in Hawaii.
 Because our office is located in Honolulu, we have distinct capabilities that can be leveraged for the benefit of the military clients that we represent:

 Noel Tipon serves all Navy and Air Force personnel stationed at Pearl Harbor-Hickam.
 If you’re not ready to roll over, if you want to fight for your career and your future, call us TODAY for a free consultation so you can learn how we would investigate, prepare, and defend your case.